 Squaw Valley is surrounded by private land and is "very strict about having closed boundaries", according to resort spokesman Derek Moore (quoted by the LA Times November 1, 2005).
 Going out of bounds at Squaw can lead to a fine or even having a lift pass revoked for life.

-Squaw Valley has four terrain parks and with small to large features to support the beginner to advanced rider.
+Squaw Valley has five terrain parks and with small to large features to support the beginner to advanced rider.

 The Superpipe is located next to Gold Coast Lodge.

-Night skiing is available from 4:00 pm till 9:00 pm Friday, Saturday, Sunday and holidays and from 4:00 pm till 7:00 pm Monday to Thursday from mid December till the end of March.
+Night skiing is available at Squaw Valley from 4:00 pm till 9:00 pm Friday, Saturday, Sunday and holidays and from 4:00 pm till 7:00 pm Monday to Thursday from mid December till the end of March.
 This is included with your regular lift ticket.
 The run from "High Camp" to the base as well as the "Ford Belmont Terrain Park" and "Riviera Superpipe" terrain parks.

 Start at "High Camp" (top of the tram)